Steps to Get a Patent

 Step 4: Post-Grant Process

 After obtaining your patent, there are still many things to do!
 If you are denied, you can consider filing a reconsideration or an appeal.
 You will have to pay issue fees as well as maintenance fees throughout your time of ownership.
 Believe it or not, even after you obtain your patent it can still be lost.
 Third-parties may challenge your newly issued patent under an inter partes review, a post-grant review, or derivation proceedings.
 All of these allow the third party to challenge one or more of your claims as unpatentable.
+The Tampa patent lawyers at Four Rivers Law Firm can help you through this process.

-Mistakes in any of these steps can result in lengthy delays on your patent.
+Mistakes in any of these steps can result in lengthy delays on getting your patent.
 Contact our Tampa patent attorneys today for guidance.